cerc-io/watcher-ts/packages/codegen/README.md

   port: 3008

   # Solc version to use (optional)
+  # Use longVersion prefixed with v from the release list https://binaries.soliditylang.org/bin/list.json
   # If not defined, uses solc version listed in dependencies
   solc: v0.8.0+commit.c7dfd78e